OlenRenewal/OlenRenewal/README.md

 - Building apps that work offline-first
 - Understanding how apps function at the system level

-My aim is to build a portfolio of small, focused projects that demonstrate privacy-first design with minimal interfaces.
+My aim is to build a portfolio of small and focused projects that demonstrate privacy-first design with minimal interfaces.
 Each solving a specific problem without unnecessary complexity.

 ## 📬 Connect